facebookexperimental/libunifex/doc/cancellation.md

 Unifex uses stop-tokens to allow a higher-level operation to communicate a request to stop to an operation that has already started.

-See the section on the "StopToken" concept in [concepts.md](concepts.md).
+See the section on the "StopToken" concept in the [Concepts documentation](concepts.md).

 This requires the consumer of the operation to provide the stop-token when it launches the operation so that it can later communicate a request to stop